 The person collecting the Sample is generally different to the person doing the test and recording the result.
 So first and foremost, “Collecting the Sample” should be available as a step on its own.

-Next, accessibility of a sample collector is usually restricted.
-They usually do not have permissions to the see the results of the sample he collected.
-Check if this Chinese wall exists in the system being evaluate.
+Next, the accessibility of a sample collector is usually restricted.
+They usually do not have permission to see the results of the sample he collected.
+Check if this Chinese wall exists in the system being evaluated.

 Then, there can be two ways in which a sample might be collected-